MarcelKlammer/cardano-node-juggler/README.md

 Make sure your ports (eg. 3000 to 3200) are available to the internet and mapped to your machine.\
 If you have a static IP, use the nodeconfig.template.publicip.json instead of nodeconfig.template.json.

+Also: macOS will prevent jcli and jormungandr from running when you start the app for the first time.

+Open Settings > Security and allow jcli and jormungandr.
+You will need to restart

+node cnj.js

+several times until you clicked allow for both enough times that even macOS will notice that you want to run those apps.